Share it on:

 - Sloths are nocturnal animals.
 They sleep during the day and are awake at night.
 Therefore, your family may need to adjust sleep schedules to accommodate proper care for your sloth.

 - Sloths are very slow animals, both physically and mentally.
-A great deal of patience will need to be shown when caring for your sloth.
+A great deal of patience must be shown when caring for your sloth.

 - Sloths are arboreal animals, which means they live in trees.
-So you will need to provide your sloth with a living space that includes branches or other objects for them to climb on.
+So you must provide your sloth with a living space that includes branches or other objects for them to climb on.

 - Sloths are very sensitive to stress.
 It is crucial to minimize stress in their new home environment.
 Low noise and activity levels are best, as well as trying to minimize the amount of handling time with them.